-Sverre Valen, world famous choir director, is regarded as the "Grand Old Man" of Norwegian choral music.
+Sverre Valen, world famous choir director, was regarded as the "Grand Old Man" of Norwegian choral music.
 A resident of Sandefjord, he founded and directed four choirs in that city, all of which have won numerous national and international awards and received excellent reviews wherever they have traveled.

 Sverre was born in Levanger, Norway, the son of Gudren (Guri) Fossheim and Tor Sveinungsen Valen, a Seventh-day Adventist pastor.
-Because of his father's work, the family moved frequently.
+Because of his father ministry, the family moved frequently.
 Sverre began music study at age eleven, when the family purchased a piano.
 He took lessons on trumpet, cello, and violin, studied piano under Inge Rolf Ringnes, and took voice lessons for four years with singer Marie Irgens, who had been a personal friend of Edvard Grieg.

-On their arrival, they started the Sandefjord Girls' Choir with Sverre serving as director and Mary giving voice lessons to its members.
+On their arrival, they started the Sandefjord Girls Choir with Sverre serving as director and Mary giving voice lessons to its members.
 Three years later he debuted as conductor of the choir at Aula University in Oslo.
-During his 41 years in leading the choir it would achieve international acclaim, winning prizes in prestigious competitions at home and elsewhere in Europe and traveling extensively in Europe and America, where they sang in such distinguished venues as St. Mark\'s Cathedral in Venice and St. Peter's in Rome.
+During his 41 years in leading the choir it would achieve international acclaim, winning prizes in prestigious competitions at home and elsewhere in Europe and traveling extensively in Europe and America, where they sang in such distinguished venues as St. Mark\'s Cathedral in Venice and St. Peter\'s in Rome.

 In 1970 the choir gave three concerts at the Bergen International Festival, all of which received outstanding reviews.
-They would go on to win first prize numerous times in the annual youth choir competitions sponsored by the Norwegian Broadcasting Corporation and to perform frequently with the Oslo Philharmonic Orchestra.
+They would go on to win first prize numerous times in the annual youth choir competitions sponsored by the Norwegian Broadcasting Corporation and perform frequently with the Oslo Philharmonic Orchestra.

 Three busloads of singers performed in the "Norwegian Salute to the Bicentennial" series of concerts, starting in Chicago and continuing throughout the Eastern U.S. They were guests at the Norwegian Embassy and performed at the Kennedy Center in Washington, D.C., where the Crown Princess was present.
 The tour concluded with a concert at Carnegie Hall in New York City.

-By the time Valen stepped down as director of the Sandefjord Girls' Choir, he had created what was regarded as a national treasure.
+By the time Valen stepped down as director of the Sandefjord Girls Choir, he had created what was regarded as a national treasure.
 A reviewer at the New York Times wrote about the choir at the time of their 1976 tour: